Pinemark-Gale/vtsuper/README.md

 Do note that Auth routes are still defined in the ```routes``` directory, so there's no need to go into the vendor folder for changing routes.

+## SSL Certificate - Let's Encrypt

+While this web application is not necessarily tied to any particular SSL certificate, it is important to state what is currently being used in production.
+To make sure the website is secure, the VT Super website uses Let's Encrypt.
+They have a [wonderful tutorial](https://letsencrypt.org/getting-started/) to get anyone started on securing their website.

+Even better, they do have certbot which is easily used on Linux systems to automatically setup and configure and generate an SSL cert.
+The process should be relatively painless.

 [<< Previous Section](#database-structure) | [Content Table](#table-of-contents) | [Next Section >>](#recommended-developer-environment)

 ---